dqops/dqo/docs/working-with-dqo/working-with-files.md

 ## Working with multiple tables in a single schema

-### Different CSV formats
+### Different CSV or JSON formats

-If you want to add a CSV file in a format that differs from the common CSV format used for other files in the schema, override the configuration on that new file (table) level.
+If you want to add a CSV or JSON file in a format that differs from the common CSV or JSON format used for other files in the schema, override the configuration on that new file (table) level.

 The loaded table will try to use the properties described in the table’s YAML, if available.
 If not, it will use the properties configured in the YAML file of the table connection.
-Finally, if both are not set explicitly, the automatically detected properties of the CSV format are used.
+Finally, if both are not set explicitly, the automatically detected properties of the CSV or JSON format are used.

 ### No common prefix for files